 DADS lists the education requirements for Managers of Assisted Living Facilities in the Licensing Standards of Assisted Living Facilities Handbook. §92.41(a)(1)(B) states that after August 1, 2000, a manager must have completed at least one educational course on the management of assisted living facilities which includes information on the assisted living standards; resident characteristics (including dementia); resident assessment and skills working with residents; basic principles of management; food and nutrition services; federal laws, with emphasis on the American’s with Disabilities Act’s accessibility requirements; community resources; ethics; and financial management.
 The course must be at least 24 hours in length.
 Eight hours of training on the assisted living standards must be completed within the first three months of employment.

-CHA Seminars has developed the Assisted Living Managers Training Course to meet the state requirements.
+CHA Seminars' Assisted Living Managers Training Course meets the state requirements

-Review TAC Title 40, Part 1, Chapter 92 Licensing Standards for Assisted Living Facilities Handbook.
-The Standards contain minimum standards a facility must meet in order to be licensed as an assisted living facility and serve as a basis for licensure survey activities. §92.41(a)(1)(b) This course must be taken within the first 90-days of being employed as an Assisted Living Manager.
+Review the Licensing Standards for Assisted Living Facilities Handbook, TAC Title 40, Part 1, Chapter 92.
+The Standards contain minimum standards a facility must meet in order to be licensed as an assisted living facility and serve as a basis for licensure survey activities.